Who can apply for a Mercury Project grant?

 Application Process and Timeline

-Is the call for proposals still open?
+When does the call for proposals close?

 How many project teams will you fund?

 The total number of teams funded will be determined by the number and kinds of applications that are submitted.
-We will aim to fund projects addressing both research questions and the four focal regions.

 Do applications need to be submitted in English?